The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Mug](https://xivapi.com/i/000000/000613_hr1.png)\
 **Mug**

 Delivers an attack with a potency of 150.
 Grants 40 Ninki gauge on use.
-In addition, it debuffs the enemy for 20 seconds with a vulnerability up, increasing the enemy’s damage taken by 5% from all sources during this time.
-Also increases the chance of additional items being dropped by target if mug is dealt before, or as, the finishing blow.
-This extra thing is mostly irrelevant since it only works on basic drops that you don't end up caring about, like Bat Fangs.
+In addition, it debuffs the enemy for 20 seconds with a Vulnerability Up, increasing the enemy’s damage taken by 5% from all sources during this time.
+It also increases the chance of additional items dropped by the target if Mug is dealt before or as the finishing blow.
+This extra effect is mostly irrelevant since it only works on basic drops that you don't end up caring about, such as Bat Fangs.
 This skill has a personal cooldown of 120 seconds.

 ![TrickAttack](https://xivapi.com/i/000000/000618_hr1.png)\
 **Trick Attack**

-Delivers an attack with a potency of 300, 400 if done from the rear of the target enemy.
-In addition, it debuffs the enemy for 15s with a vulnerability up, increasing the enemy’s damage taken from you alone by 10% during this time.
+Delivers an attack with a potency of 300, or 400 if done from the target enemy's rear.
+It also applies a Vulnerability Up debuff to the enemy for 15 seconds, increasing the enemy’s damage taken from you alone by 10%.
 This can only be used under the effect Hidden.
 (See Suiton for how to use this in combat).
 This ability has a personal cooldown of 60 seconds.

 ![Kassatsu](https://xivapi.com/i/002000/002906_hr1.png)\
 **Kassatsu**

 Allows the use of a single ninjutsu without consuming a mudra charge.
 In addition, it increases the damage of the ninjutsu used during this buff by 30%.
 This buff allows you to use Hyosho Ranryu and Goka Mekkyaku.
-The damage buff does also apply to Goka Mekkyaku and Hyosho Ranryu.
+The damage buff also applies to Goka Mekkyaku and Hyosho Ranryu.
 This buff has a duration of 15 seconds and is lost upon the use of the next ninjutsu or the timer running out.
 This ability has a personal cooldown of 60 seconds.

 ![DreamWithinADream](https://xivapi.com/i/002000/002918_hr1.png)\
 **Dream Within A Dream**